 Topical ear medications are often necessary to adequately treat inflammatory or infectious ear conditions.
 Some dogs will tolerate the administration of liquids or ointments into their ears, while others will not.

-Remember that your dog's ear condition may be painful, and that even a normally gentle and passive dog may respond by struggling, growling, biting, or scratching.
+It is important to remember that your dog's ear condition may be painful and that even a normally gentle or passive dog may respond by struggling, growling, biting, or scratching.
 Use caution and patience when treating your dog's ear(s).
 Until the medication begins to control the problem and ease the discomfort, you may need to muzzle your dog for this procedure.
 If your dog needs his ears cleaned before ear drops are applied, see handout "Instructions for Ear Cleaning in Dogs".

-- If the medication is refrigerated, you may be able to warm it up by placing the container in a bowl of warm water for a few minutes.
+1. If the medication is refrigerated, you may be able to warm it up by placing the container in a bowl of warm water for a few minutes.
 Be sure to ask your veterinarian if this is acceptable before warming any medication.
 Do not microwave the medication.

-- Apply the prescribed number of drops into the ear canal, while continuing to hold the ear flap up.
+3. Apply the prescribed number of drops into the ear canal, while continuing to hold the ear flap up.

-- Make sure you give your dog plenty of praise throughout the procedure and offer a treat during and after giving the medication.
+6. Make sure you give your dog plenty of praise throughout the procedure and offer a treat during and after giving the medication.
 This will make the experience more positive and make it easier to give the medication the next time.

-Remember that your dog's ear(s) may be very painful and that even a normally gentle or passive dog may respond by scratching or biting.
-Use caution and patience when treating your dog's ear(s).
+"It is important to remember that your dog's ear condition may be painful and that even a normally gentle or passive dog may respond by struggling, growling, biting, or scratching.
+Use caution and patience when treating your dog's ear(s)."